Studying Chinese Can Benefit Your Career ⭐️ How and Why?

 Knowing Chinese in China

-Knowing Chinese in China is of course a large advantage.
+Knowing Chinese in China is (unsurprisingly) a big advantage.

-If you are looking for a job in China and you don’t know Chinese you are already at a disadvantage.
+If you’re looking for a job in China that isn’t teaching English and you don’t know Chinese, you’re already at a disadvantage.

 There are, percentage wise, few jobs in China that don’t require Chinese, and the competition for those jobs is very fierce.